Ajit Chauhan

 The glory of love, titled after Lou Reed's Coney Island Baby, is made with surfboard making materials, foam core, stringer and colored resin.
 Similar to the monolith of 2001: A Space Odyssey, a towering black column, rudimental in its design and rich in symbolic connotations.
 Exposure to the Monolith in the movie triggers transitions in the history of human evolution.
 The monolith as a parallel to art viewing can serve as a catalyst for growth.

-Please join us for a reception on Saturday, May 10 from 3-5 pm in our gallery at Minnesota Street Project (room 209).
+Please join us for a reception on Saturday, May 10 from 3-5 pm in our upstairs gallery at Minnesota Street Project.

 Works in the Exhibition